DDT5/snip1155-reference-impl/README.md

 * Ability for an address to view list of all permissions that it has been granted by others (currently only granter can view comprehensive list of its permissions)
 * Sealed metadata and Reveal functionality that mirrors SNIP721
 * Ability for admin to restrict certain types of transactions (as seen in SNIP20 and SNIP721).
 A design decision was made on SNIP1155 NOT to include this functionality in the base specifications, in order to encourage more permissionless contract designs.
+* Ability for an owner to give another address batch permission that covers all its token_ids.
+* Ability for query permits to selectively allow access to other query functions (in the base specifications, selective viewership permissions cover balances and private metadata only)

 # Design decisions